mrauter1/git2txt/README.md

 ## Tips for Using with LLMs

 - **Tree Representation**: The directory tree provides context to the LLM on the project structure, making it easier to understand relationships between files.
-- **Comment Your Code**: The better commented your code is, the more context the LLM will have, resulting in better quality responses.
 - **RAG Prompting**: Use the `RAG prompt example.txt` file to guide LLMs on how to interpret and work with your extracted code.

 ## Contributing